VictoriaMetrics/VictoriaMetrics/docs/Troubleshooting.md

   which can help determine the source of slow query.
   See also [this article](https://valyala.medium.com/how-to-optimize-promql-and-metricsql-queries-85a1b75bf986), which explains how to determine and optimize slow queries.

+  In practice many slow queries are generated because of improper use of [subqueries](https://docs.victoriametrics.com/MetricsQL.html#subqueries).

 ## Out of memory errors